tanweien/tp/docs/DeveloperGuide.md

     1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.

 1. _{ more test cases …​ }_

+### Adding a person

+1. Adding a person while all persons are being shown

+    1. Prerequisites: Person to be added is not a duplicate person.

+    1. Test case: `add n/Sim sim e/simsim@gmail.com p/92214993 r/TA f/FASS`<br>
+       Expected: Sim Sim is added.

+    1. Other incorrect add commands to try: `add`, `add n/nameWithoutEmailOrPhone`, `...` <br>
+       Expected: Error thrown.

+1. _{ more test cases …​ }_